Nikki-Chig/reactive-spreadsheet-application/README.md

 ![Architecture Diagram](./system_design.jpeg)

-New System Design (soon to be implemented)
+New System Design (soon to be implemented):

-Mermaid Sequence Diagram

 ```mermaid
 sequenceDiagram
     autonumber